paulhectork/mirador-aiiinotate/README.md

 bash docker/docker.sh build path-to-env-file
 # after a first build, if your app has not changed, you can just serve the image you build before:
 bash docker/docker.sh start path-to-env-file
+# and to stop your dockers, run:
+bash docker/docker.sh path-to-env-file
 ```

 ---